organicmaps/organicmaps.github.io/content/faq/map.md

 ???

-### What if I see blue circle instead of my position triangle?
+### Why do I see blue circle instead of an arrow indicating my position?

-???
+Tablets don't have compass sensor that's why circle is drawn instead of directed arrow.
+You can find your model on [gsmarena.com](https://www.gsmarena.com) to see if compass is present.

 ### How to make sure I have latest application installed and up-to-date maps?